-11.2 Under no circumstances whatever shall the Company be liable for losses special to the particular circumstances of the Customer, indirect losses, work required in connection with the removal of defective Goods and the installation of repaired or substituted Goods, loss of profits, damage to property or wasted expenditure.
+11.3.3 losses special to the particular circumstances of the Customer such as work required in connection with the removal of defective Goods and the installation of repaired or substituted Goods, damage to property or wasted expenditure.

-11.3 Without prejudice to clauses 11.1 and 11.2, where Goods are supplied for the purpose of a business, the Company’s liability, whether in respect of one claim or the aggregate of various claims (other than claims for death or personal injury to the extent that the same is caused by a failure of the Company to take reasonable care), shall not exceed £250,000 and the Customer agrees to insure adequately to cover claims in excess of such amount.
+11.4 Subject to clause 11.2 and clause 11.3, the total liability of the Company to the Customer under the contract and whether in respect of one claim or the aggregate of various claims shall not exceed the sum of £250,000, and the Customer agrees to insure adequately to cover claims in excess of such amount.

-11.6 The Company will not be responsible to Trade Customers or, in the event that work is undertaken for another person, to any other person, for the use or installation of any Goods by the Trade Customer.
-Accordingly, the Trade Customer agrees to hold the Company harmless from and indemnify the Company against any liability associated with, any claim or allegation that the Company is responsible for any failings in the installation or use of Goods supplied.
+11.7 The Company will not be responsible to the Customer or, in the event that work is undertaken for another person, to any other person, for the use or installation of any Goods by the Customer.
+Accordingly, the Customer agrees to hold the Company harmless from and indemnify the Company against any liability associated with, any claim or allegation that the Company is responsible for any failings in the installation or use of Goods supplied.

 12. CONFIDENTIAL INFORMATION AND INTELLECTUAL PROPERTY RIGHTS